The world through my eyes.

 Fences: Denzel Washington and Viola Davies are brilliant in this story of love and abandoned hope with some meaty twists.
 It started as a play, and still has a stagey feel. ****

 La La Land: Hmmm, a pretty, colourful, fizzy story of wannabes in Hollywood, with a bittersweet ending.
-Very good, but not worth 98 Oscars. ****
+Very good, but correctly not worth the Oscar's pic of the year. ****